Medical Marijuana Card Program

 Are there additional costs for the program?

 Yes.
 When you register for a medical marijuana card, which you will do on Maryland's Medical Cannabis Commission website, Maryland requires a $50 registration fee.
-This fee is separate from iHEAL's fees.
+This fee is NOT an iHEAL fee.
 You should complete your registration process with the state before your initial appointment.

-What if MM doesn't work for me, and I have already paid?
+What if marijuana doesn't work for me, and I have already paid for a medical evaluation?

 Questions about Laws and Regulations